christing19/Blackjack/README.md

 >To get a higher total in the numbered value of the cards in your hand than the dealer, without going over a count of 21.

+### **Target Audience:**
+- Anyone who would like to learn about one of the most popular casino card games in the world
+- This is also a good training ground for gameplay before heading out to the casino and gambling with real dollars!

 ### **How to Play:**

 - A player will interact with the program by first making a bet with their available amount of betting chips.
 Minimum bet starts at $1.